What Is Health at Every Size (HAES)? A Salt Lake City Therapist Explains

-Health at Every Size (HAES) is an approach that’s important in not only eating disorder recovery but in improving body image issues and being more compassionate toward yourself.
-HAES is becoming more well-known but this still might be the first time you hear about it.
-I want to make sure you know the reason we are talking about it before we dive into it.
+Health at Every Size (HAES) is an approach that’s important not only in eating disorder recovery, but also in improving body image concerns and building a more compassionate relationship with yourself.
+HAES is becoming more widely known, though this may be the first time you’re hearing about it.
+Before we dive deeper, it’s important to understand why this conversation matters —especially for women in Salt Lake City who often feel caught between pursuing “health” and protecting their mental well-being.

 What is a health at every size approach?